projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

       Confirm that only one disk name appears.
 You'll use that disk name in the following steps.

    #.
-Copy the board inspector tool folder from the acrn-hypervisor source code to the USB disk:
+Copy the Board Inspector tool folder from the acrn-hypervisor source code to the USB disk:

       .. code-block:: bash

          cd ~/acrn-work/
          disk="/media/$USER/"$(ls /media/$USER)
-         cp -r acrn-hypervisor/misc/config_tools/board_inspector/ $disk/
+         cp -r acrn-hypervisor/misc/config_tools/board_inspector/ "$disk"/
-         sync && sudo umount $disk
+         sync && sudo umount "$disk"

    #.
 Insert the USB disk into the target system.

    #.
-Copy the board inspector tool from the USB disk to the target:
+Copy the Board Inspector tool from the USB disk to the target:

       .. code-block:: bash

          mkdir -p ~/acrn-work
          disk="/media/$USER/"$(ls /media/$USER)
-         cp -r $disk/board_inspector ~/acrn-work
+         cp -r "$disk"/board_inspector ~/acrn-work

 #.
-On the target, load the ``msr`` driver, used by the board inspector:
+On the target, load the ``msr`` driver, used by the Board Inspector:

    .. code-block:: bash

       sudo modprobe msr

 #.
-Run the board inspector tool ( ``board_inspector.py``)
+Run the Board Inspector tool ( ``board_inspector.py``)
    to generate the board configuration file.
 This example uses the parameter ``my_board`` as the file name.